Maximal Regularity for Evolution Equations Governed by Non-Autonomous Forms: Introduction

-is well-posed in $V^\prime$; i.e.\ there exists a unique solution $u\in \MR(V,V^\prime)\, :=L^2(0,T;V)\cap H^1(0,T;V^\prime)$.
-Note that $\MR(V,V^\prime) \hookrightarrow C([0,T], H)$ so that the initial condition makes sense.
-This is a well-known result due to J.~L.~Lions, see \cite[p.\ 112]{Sho97}, \cite[XVIII Chapter 3, p.\ 620]{DL88}.
+\end{theorem} Note that $\MR(V,V^\prime) \hookrightarrow C([0,T], H)$ so that the initial condition makes sense.
+We refer to \cite[p.\ 112]{Sho97}, \cite[XVIII Chapter 3, p.\ 513]{DL92} for the proof of this theorem.
+Lions' theorem states well-posedness of the Cauchy problem \eqref{equ1.1} with maximal regularity in $V'$.
 However, the result is not really satisfying since in concrete situations one is interested in solutions which take values in $H$ and not merely in $V^\prime$ (note that $H\hookrightarrow V^\prime$ by the canonical identification).
 In fact, if we consider boundary value problems, only the part $A(t)$ of $\A(t)$ in $H$ does really realize the boundary conditions in question.
 So the general problem is whether maximal regularity in $H$ is valid in the following sense:

 \begin{problem} If $f\in L^2(0,T; H)$ and $u_0\in V$, is the solution of (\ref{equ1.1}) in $\MR(V,H):= H^1(0,T;H) \cap L^2(0,T;V)$? \end{problem}